JuanFLB/JuanFLB/README.md

 - 👋 Hi, I’m @JuanFLB
 - 👀 I’m interested in R, data visualization and its application to basic science (specifically liver cancer).
-- 🌱 I’m currently learning R and all the nice things about the tidyverse package.
+- 🌱 I’m currently learning python, SQL and docker
+- 🌻 I am an avid coder in R and the tidyverse.
 - 💞️ I’m looking to collaborate on data visualization projects and analysis of clinical data.
 - 📫 My twitter is @JuanLB_PhD and I am sure my mail is here somewhere... :)